rgiosa10/crypto-pricing-project/README.md

-# Who's Bitcoin price prediction do you agree with Google Vertex AI or ChatGPT?
+# ChatGPT, what's your prediction of the price of Bitcoin at closing bell tomorrow?

 #### By [Ruben Giosa](https://www.linkedin.com/in/rubengiosa/)

-#### This repo showcases ETL pipeline for cleaning up historical Bitcoin price data, and webscraping new data in order to get some fun predictions using Vertex AI and ChatGPT.
+#### This repo showcases ETL pipeline for cleaning up historical Bitcoin price data, and webscraping new data in order to get some fun predictions of the future price of Bitcoin from ChatGPT.

 <img src="imgs/team_week3_readme.png" alt="sample of work" width="750"/>